partlyhuman/qchord/README.md

 ![PCB rendering](docs/rw-front.jpg)

 A rewriteable reproduction QCard PCB using SMD components.
 The flash module uses a TSOP32 package.
-It can be reprogrammed after assembly with the programmer adapter below, and write-protected with a solder jumper
+It can be reprogrammed after assembly with the programmer adapter below.

 # qcard-case